KevinAst/feature-u/docs/detail.md

 <!-- *** SECTION ********************************************************************************  -->
-## Feature Object (relaying aspects)
+## Feature Object (relaying aspect content)

-The Feature object is merely a container that holds the aspects that are of interest to feature-u.
+The Feature object is merely a container that holds aspect content that is of interest to feature-u.

 Each feature within your application promotes a Feature object (using `createFeature()`) that catalogs the aspects of that feature.

-Ultimatly, all Feature objects are consumed by `launchApp()`.
+Ultimately, all Feature objects are consumed by `launchApp()`.

 ### Built-In aspects